 Currently professor of English at the University of Redlands, I received my Ph.D. in English and M.A. degrees in English and Comparative Literature at UCLA, and a B.A. in English at the University of Michigan.
-Before joining the U of R faculty, I was a postdoctoral fellow at UC Irvine, and a visiting lecturer at UCLA.
-I have also been a fellow of the Mandel Center for Advanced Holocaust Studies (at the United States Holocaust Memorial Museum, Washington, D.C.), where I have researched oral and written Holocaust testimonies; strategies in Holocaust pedagogies; piloted the Mandel Center’s new digital teaching resource, “Experiencing History”; and, in June 2017, participated in a research workshop, “Photography of Atrocity.”
+Before joining the U of R faculty, I was a Postdoctoral Fellow at UC Irvine, and Visiting Lecturer at UCLA.
+I have been a repeated Fellow at the Mandel Center for Advanced Holocaust Studies (at the United States Holocaust Memorial Museum, Washington, D.C.), where I have researched oral and written Holocaust testimonies; strategies in Holocaust pedagogies; piloted the Mandel Center’s digital teaching resource, “Experiencing History”; and in June 2017, I participated in a research workshop, “Photography of Atrocity.”
+In 2019 I was a Fellow at the Holocaust Education Foundation Summer Institute on the Holocaust and Jewish Civilization at Northwestern University.

-My research interests are in literary realism, the novel, religious aesthetics, and American Jewish and Holocaust literary studies.
-My forthcoming book, No Place in Time: The Hebraic Myth in Nineteenth-Century American Literature (Wayne State University Press, Fall 2018), traces the prevalence of the “Hebraic myth” in nineteenth-century poetry, fiction, and journalism.
+My research interests lie in American literary realism, the novel, memory studies, American Jewish literature, and Holocaust studies.
+My book, No Place in Time: The Hebraic Myth in Late-Nineteenth-Century American Literature (Wayne State University Press, 2018), traces the prevalence of the “Hebraic myth” in nineteenth-century fiction, journalism and poetry.
 This “philosemitic” trope of the noble biblical “Hebrew” has long buttressed Protestant providential narratives as a metaphor for the pre-Christian past, according to Protestant typology.
 The Hebraic myth, however, renders the Jew an anachronistic, atavistic throwback, an expressly un-modern figure.
-Confronting the modern “Jew” as part of a social, national “Jewish Problem,” a figure of religious or “racial” difference often subject to racist stereotypes, realist writers like Henry James, Edith Wharton, Abraham Cahan, Anzia Yezierska and others struggled to write the “Jew” in time.
+Confronting the modern “Jew” as part of a social, national “Jewish Problem”—a figure of religious or “racial” difference often subject to racist stereotypes—realist writers like Henry James, Edith Wharton, Abraham Cahan, Anzia Yezierska and others struggled to write the “Jew” in time.
 I show how an understanding of the Jewish place in American literature is incomplete without an account of how, facing the upheavals of modernity, these writers reconfigured a philosemitic myth that imagined Jews outside of time by figuratively placing them in it, as guarantors of a promising American future.